Basic ESM Concepts¶

-To make the exploration of data as intuitive and easy as possible, SAS Enterprise Session Monitor uses a tabbed layout.
+To make the exploration of data as intuitive and easy as possible, ESM uses a tabbed layout.
 Every time a View or Search is opened, it appears in a new Tab, allowing multiple data views to remain open at the same time.

 This allows the user to explore the data non-destructively, allowing them to keep certain steps in their investigation open for later comparison or reference.
 Tabs can also be renamed, where more meaning is required or desired.

-Most of the performance data presented through the SAS Enterprise Session Monitor interface is organised into 'Portlets'.
-Portlets aim to emulate the look and feel of traditional desktop application windows, and some can be resized, rearranged or closed by the user.
-The different types of portlet used by SAS Enterprise Session Monitor are explained in more detail in later chapters of this document.
+Most of the performance data presented through the ESM interface is organised into 'Portlets'.
+Portlets aim to emulate the look and feel of traditional dektop application windows, and some can be resized, rearranged or closed by the user.
+The different types of portlet used by ESM are explained in more detail in later chapters of this document.

 This portlet displays a list of all active or recently active sessions.
 Session filtering and navigation is performed using the List portlet on the left side of the live view.